oqolarte/oblong/content/project/site.md

 This site is itself a personal project, a documentation of other projects that I log here.
 If we are to use modern internet terms, this is also a wiki.

+## Digital Garden

+If you've been looking around for personal websites like I have, "digital garden" is a phrase that gets used often.

+It is where webmasters carefully plant the seeds of ideas, and hope to grow them sustainably.
+It's a more endearing term, I believe, than, say, a public-facing journal or simply blog.
+They all function the same.

+This site, then, is my digital garden.
+Expect that things will be corrected, deleted, edited, fed, *grown*, depending on any number of factors, including the current state of things.
+People change (they need to, lest they stagnate), and and every fiber of their being changes with them, literally.

+### Public Repository of Independent Research

+Speaking of ideas, I will use this site as a publishing platform of the results of my research, if any at all.
+I am going the more "progressive" route of bypassing the traditional way to PhD.
+After reading [Nadia Eghbal](https://nadiaeghbal.com)'s post, "[Reimagining the PhD](https://nadiaeghbal.com/phd)," I'm now more inclined to do this.

+Instead of going through the application process for post-graduate studies, may I now enlist you, Dear Public, as my peer reviewer?
+I hope you don't mind.
+I dislike receiving rejection emails from The Only University I applied for one year ago.
+At least, through this site, I (hopefully) wouldn't be receiving (unsolicited) rejection letters from anyone.

+Finally, having the public as my peer reviewer, I think, opens interesting avenues for the stakeholders (me and the public).
+There will always be people smarter than me.
+Hopefully, I can pull some of their attention here to share their insights someday.

+In this online space, let's assume that nothing is set to stone.
+Through editing, I'm able to improve a body of content.
+I can learn by doing, and sharing the entire process with you as I go.

+### Major Sections

+This site is divided into two main sections: **Log** and **Projects**.

+The Log, more than anything else, is a changelog of what has evolved recently.
+It mainly captures the significant revisions in the busiest parts of the Site, which would be the Projects.
+Each Log will start with the changelog.
+I'll try to incorporate some of my personal endeavors since the last log after that, in an attempt to add character.

+The Projects is a list of the thing/s I'm currently pursuing.
+The write-ups will be a healthy blend of creative and technical writing, something I won't afford to do in a formal setting.
+Of course, I'll include citations properly.

 ## Front-end

 As you are well aware, this site has a very simple design.